Table of Contents

 - Minimize redirect chains and loops.
 As you’re setting up 301 redirects, there’s a chance you could run into issues like chains and loops.
 With a redirect chain, you’ll send visitors on an overly lengthy path; a 301 redirect could send a visitor from page A to page B, from page B to page C, from page C to page D, and so on.
 With too many nodes on this web, this can be a detriment to the average user’s experience.
 Accordingly, you may face ranking penalties.
 With a redirect loop, you’ll send a visitor from page A to page B, from page B to page C, and from page C to page A, resulting in an infinite loop.
 These are rare, and usually the result of an egregious oversight.
 However, they should be avoided at all costs.

 - Find and fix broken pages and redirects.
 Broken pages can arise under many different circumstances.
 If a page no longer works or if the content has been removed, it can be bad for your website; not only will Google frown upon it, it could leave users with a negative impression of your brand.
-Go out of your way to track down these pages and set up 301 redirects to keep them functional.
+Go out of your way to track down these pages and set up permanent redirects to keep them functional.
 You may also want to consider using a broken link building service as a means of acquiring more backlinks as you look for broken links to other competitor sites.

-- Replace 302 redirects with 301 redirects.
+- Replace 302 redirects with 301s.
 302 redirects are another kind of redirect, and a perfectly valid one—as long as you use them appropriately.
 302 redirects are designed to be temporary, made for pages that are only going to be offline for a short period of time.
 If you decide that the page will be taken down permanently, you’ll need to replace the 302 redirect with a 301 redirect.

 How to Implement 301 Redirects